Jed Hartman

 enjoyed telling him what an unusual name he had, since obviously

 three out of four people were named Jed.
-Another friend of mine
+Another friend of mine (not

 named Jed) knows five Jeds...
 I always find it a little